 This version of pecan pie is a bit healthier than your standard pecan pie.
 Most recipes include corn syrup and brown sugar and use a refined white flour pie crust.
 This recipe uses maple syrup, unrefined sugar like coconut or date sugar, and a sprouted spelt pie crust.

-I usually like adapted recipes though because they’re not as sweet and they use whole grains, which have a different flavor than refined flour.
+This recipe is not as sweet as other pecan pie recipes because it uses whole grains, which have a different flavor than refined flour.
 I’ve come to prefer the taste of sprouted whole wheat grains.
-So, I don’t feel like I’m giving up delicious desserts by eating healthier desserts.
-Especially not with this recipe.
-It really is so good!

 I use One Degree or To Your Health sprouted spelt flour, Redmond Real Salt, Fatworks pure lard, organic maple syrup, organic coconut sugar or date sugar, and butter from pasture-raised cows.
 You can use sucanat instead of coconut or date sugar too, I just don’t like the flavor of sucanat as much.